OlympusDAO-Education/Documentation/glossary.md

 ### ICV

 Inflation Control Variable, is the scaling factor at which protocol defined sell pressure changes.
-A higher ICV means more sell pressure and higher inflation.
-A lower ICV means less sell pressure and lower inflation.
+A higher ICV means more sell pressure from the protocol, resulting in a higher inflation.
+A lower ICV means less sell pressure from the protocol, resulting in a lower inflation.

 ### PCV